boris10417/8_queen_puzzles/README.md

 After thinking few days.I focus on point 1:"Each rows has one queen and only one queen".

-By this point 1,I had an idea.
+By this point 1,I designed the following algorithm:

-1. In row 0, I set a queen in available column from input plates.Then collect all possible plates.
+1. For row 0, I place a queen in available column from input plates.Then collect all possible plates.

-2. pass all possible plates to next round.
-Set new queen in row++ and collect branch possible plates.
+2. Pass all possible plates to next round.
+Place new queen in row++ and collect branch possible plates.

-3. repeat until last row.You will get all possible plates.
+3. Repeat until last row.You will get all possible plates.
 If one plate queen's amount < n,it will be abandoned.

 ## conclusion:

-1.Since each row only set queens one time.
-Execution time can be saved a lot contrast to brute-force solution.
+1.Since each row only place queens one time.
+Execution time can be reduced a lot compared to brute-force solution.

 2.Once (exist queens + peace positions) < N , the branch plates cannot satisfied requirement.And will be abandoned.
 Execution time can be saved a little bit.